jacogreyling/pexeso/README.md

 ## Special Thanks

-A special thanks goes out to Reza Akhavan from Aqua who created the boilerplate project with built-in registration, user management and more!
+A special thanks goes out to Reza Akhavan from [Aqua](https://github.com/jedireza/aqua) who created the boilerplate project with built-in registration, user management and more!

+The game is based on the excellent work done by [ZeroSpree](https://codepen.io/zerospree/pen/bNWbvW) and ported to React by the Pexeso development team.